 - Sentiment analysis

 Analyzing customer support queries will help you identify your core market's most common issues or concerns.
 Brands should also measure customer feedback initiatives for better results and constant improvement.

 The key to successful brand advocacy is evaluating and acting upon survey responses and consumers’ likes and dislikes about the brand experience.

 The rule of thumb in customer service is to under-promise and over-deliver.
 If you promise more than you can confidently deliver, it will portray the brand as an unreliable service provider, proving detrimental to your brand-advocate strategy.

 Instead, giving your clients more than you initially promised is always better.
 It is the key to offering exceptional brand experience and running a successful business.

 Surprising your clients more than expected fosters trust in your brand, and the customer feels valued and well-served.

 Brands must map out business goals to identify the steps for building a community of brand advocates.

-Still, there is no specific recipe to turn your customers into brand advocates.
+Still, no specific recipe exists to turn your customers into brand advocates.
 So, your best bet is to implement these points, prepare your customer-facing teams to extract the correct information and keep providing unparalleled service to see a rise in your advocate numbers.

-Author Bio: Mehdi Hussen is a SaaS marketing and organic growth consultant.
+Mehdi Hussein is a SaaS marketing and organic growth consultant.
 He helps SaaS businesses drive organic growth and customer acquisition through SEO and data-driven content marketing strategies.
-Mehdi spends his spare time musing about startup growth strategies, personal productivity, and remote work.
-Connect with him on Twitter or LinkedIn